gipi/low-level/docs/languages/cpp.md

 ### Default constructor

-A default constructor is a constructor that either has no parameters, or if it has parameters, all the parameters have default values.
+A [default constructor](https://en.cppreference.com/w/cpp/language/default_constructor) is a constructor that either has no parameters, or if it has parameters, all the parameters have default values.

+If no user-declared constructors of any kind are provided for a class type (struct, class, or union), the compiler will always declare a default constructor as an inline public member of its class.

 ### Copy constructor